 - from discomfort - an appropriate environment should be provided, including shelter and a comfortable resting area

-- from pain, injury or disease - you must ensure the prevention of illnesses, or rapid diagnosis and treatment
+- from pain, injury or disease - you must ensure the prevention of illness, or rapid diagnosis and treatment

-- to express normal behaviour - sufficient space, proper facilities and company of the animal’s own kind should be provided
+- to express normal behaviour - you should provide sufficient space, proper facilities and company of the animal’s own kind

 - from fear and distress - you must provide conditions and treatment which avoid mental suffering